This post may contain affiliate links.

 Once you cut the lobster shell, the rest is really easy.
 Sous vide cooking produces delicious and tender lobster tails every time!

-Separate the meat from two sides of the shell using the handle end of a spoon, and lift the meat up with the tail still attached to the shell (as shown below).
+2. Separate the meat from two sides of the shell using the handle end of a spoon, and lift the meat up with the tail still attached to the shell.

-Season with salt, pepper, and minced garlic.
+3. Season the lobster tail with salt, pepper, and minced garlic.
 Add small butter pieces on top and then push the meat back in the shell.

-Place lemon slices and seasoned lobster tails in a zip-lock bag.
-Then vacuum seal the bag using “water displacement” technique (see recipe notes for details).
+4. Place lemon slices and seasoned lobster tails in a zip-lock bag.
+Then vacuum-seal the bag using the “water displacement” technique.
+(You can use a vacuum sealer if you have one)

-My favorite temperature is between 140°F to 150°F, as it produces the tender and juicy lobster with a firm texture.
+My favorite temperature is between 140°F to 150°F, as it produces a tender and juicy lobster with a firm texture.
 If you’d like to try different doneness, below are the guidelines for doneness.

 Cooking time depends on whether the lobsters are par-cooked or not.
 If it’s boiled quickly before sous vide cooking, it can take as little as 20 minutes.
 If it’s completely raw, it takes 45 minutes to 1 hour.